-arbitrage The simultaneous buying and selling of the same commodity or security in two different markets at different prices, thus pocketing a risk-free return.
+arbitrage The simultaneous buying and selling of the same commodity or security in two different markets at different prices, thus yielding a risk-free return.

-Arbitrage Pricing Theory (APT) An approach to measuring the equilibrium risk/return relationship for a given stock as a function of multiple factors, rather than the single factor (the market return) used by the Capital Asset Pricing Model.
-The APT is based on complex mathematical and statistical theory, but can account for several factors (such as GNP and the level of inflation) in determining the required return for a particular stock.
+Arbitrage Pricing Theory (APT) An approach to measuring the equilibrium risk-return relationship for a given stock as a function of multiple factors, rather than the single factor (the market return) used by the CAPM.
+The APT is based on complex mathematical and statistical theory, and it can account for several factors (such as GNP and the level of inflation) in determining the required return for a particular stock.

-arrearages Preferred dividends that have not been paid, and hence are "in arrears."
+arrearages Preferred dividends that have not been paid and hence are "in arrears."